1800s

 san jose state still video camera design project 1990

 SJSU NUA 356 - 1990.
 Still video camera.
 San Jose State University student project.
 Kyle Swen designed the camera with the supervision of Tomasz Migurski.
 It was designed as a future concept, not for manufacture.
 The premise of the design was to introduce a camera that stored images electronically rather than the use of standard film.
 The images are stored on a 3.5" floppy disk that can then be downloaded electronically to various formats.
 Click on image for several enlarged views.
 We believe we were the first digital camera history web site to provide a photo and information concerning this camera.
+NOT MARKETED.

 https://www.cnet.com/tech/computing/crazy-cameras-seven-strange-snappers/